-The FMLA also tries to accommodate the legitimate interests of employers, but there are a number of actions covered employers must take when employees request leave, such as providing appropriate notices to employees.
+The FMLA rules also try to accommodate the legitimate interests of employers, but there are a number of actions covered employers must take when employees request leave, such as providing appropriate notices to employees.

-FMLA can be a complicated, far-reaching law, requiring an understanding of state and federal requirements.
-Through a variety of available resources and solutions, J. J. Keller can help you …
+This law can be complicated and far-reaching, requiring an understanding of state and federal requirements.
+Through a variety of available resources and compliance solutions, J. J. Keller can help you:

-- Understand FMLA laws in relation to other federal rules
+- Understand the FMLA in relatioin to other federal laws

 - Determine employee FMLA eligibility